 Screenkey features multi-monitor support, lets you customise font size, font style, and font colour, and offers a crop of advanced settings to control position, timing, opacity, specific character key presses, and more.

 You can also choose what shortcut activates the app, and decide whether multimedia keys (e.g., volume, pause, brightness, etc) are supported or not.

 One tip: use a modern, comprehensive font for best results.
 I find Deja Vu Sans (available in Ubuntu out-of-the-box) pretty decent.

 Install Screenkey on Ubuntu

 You can install Screenkey on Ubuntu direct from the Ubuntu Software app but be aware that this version has issues showing a system tray icon on the GNOME Shell desktop (but it works fine in MATE, Xfce, etc):

 Helpfully the Spanish Linux blog Atareao has packaged a version Screenkey with working system tray icon especially for Ubuntu users.
 You can add the PPA then install Screenkey on Ubuntu 18.04 LTS and above using these commands:

 sudo apt install screenkeyfk

 Also check out the Gitlab page for Screenkey.
 There you can find instructions on how to install the tool from source code for other distros, and find directions on how to report issues.

-Arch readers — many of whom do read this site — can install Screenkey through the AUR.
+Arch reader?
+You can install Screenkey through the AUR.